Noreen Dorsey-Freeland sobbed Tuesday as she remembered meeting the woman who became her mentor.

 Borders, a longtime community activist who took on a new role as a York City councilwoman this year, died Monday evening.
 She was 67.

 "I'm a community activist because of her," Dorsey-Freeland said.
-"She took me under her
+"She took me under her wing.

 'Lover of community': Borders -- a woman known for her elegant outfits, reassuring mother's tone and an unwavering dedication to York City -- was absent Monday from a York City Council meeting.
 She'd called Council President Carol Hill-Evans earlier that day to say she was ill.